sporeprotocol/spore-contract/RFC_PROXY_AGENT.md

             <user_defined> # for example, acp
 ```

-The other method is using an **Input Cell** with same Lock to the Cluster Cell to create a Cluster Proxy Cell, shown below:
+The other method is using an Input Cell with same Lock to the Cluster Cell to create a Cluster Proxy Cell.

 #### Method 2.
 Use Lock Proxy